cliburn/bios-823-2020/README.md

 - You have a background in calculus and linear algebra
 - You have a background in basic statistics inference
-- YOu have a background in basic machine learning
+- You have a background in basic machine learning
 - You are fluent in Python
 - You are familiar with the use of `git` for version control
-- YOu enjoy coding and playing with data
+- You enjoy coding and playing with data

 Course repository is at https://github.com/cliburn/bios-823-2020